ravenscroftj/SAPIENTA/README.md

 ### Web server and computation node

-SAPIENTA also offers a web frontend/REST API for paper annotation with a distributed backend to allow parallel annotation processes.
-This is considered an abnormal case and is not discussed in this document.
-You can read about how to use SAPIENTA as a server [here](https://github.com/ravenscroftj/SAPIENTA/wiki/ServerConfiguration)
+You can read about how to use SAPIENTA as a web service [here](https://github.com/ravenscroftj/SAPIENTA/wiki/ServerConfiguration)